Seven steps to successfully manage your sales compensation plans

-often function as communication plans in disguise.
-Rarely, in my experience, are a company’s culture and values articulated more clearly than in the sales behaviors its incentive plans aim to inspire.
-And there is nowhere where senior leadership can better drive the priorities of the organization, or the goals of the enterprise, than in their company’s variable incentive programs.These cultural values also reveal themselves in the way organizations manage their compensation programs throughout the year.
-Although some companies view simply creating a fair plan as accomplishment enough, best-in-class companies distinguish themselves by putting as much time and effort into managing their comp plan
+In my years in sales, I’ve come to believe incentive compensation plans often function as communication plans in disguise.
+In my experience, a company’s culture and values are rarely articulated more clearly than in the sales behaviors its incentive plans aim to inspire.
+And, there is nowhere where senior leadership can better drive the priorities of the organization, or the goals of the enterprise, than in their company’s variable incentive programs.

-,” we walked through a number of practices that can be very useful for effectively managing a compensation plan.
-In particular, we laid out what Rachel describes as the seven best-in class actions that sales compensation leaders can take to drive revenue with their compensation program.
-Let’s dig in.Seven steps to effectively manage a compensation plan
+I partnered with Rachel Parrinello, principal for sales compensation practice at the Alexander Group, to discuss this issue.
+In a rich and detailed webinar, “Sales compensation program success: Seven must-do actions now,” we walked through a number of very useful practices for effectively managing a compensation plan.
+In particular, we laid out what Rachel describes as the seven best-in-class actions sales compensation leaders can take to drive revenue with their compensation program.
+Let’s dig in.

 According to Rachel, effectively managing a comp plan involves embracing the following seven steps.
 (In the webinar Rachel goes into great—and very useful—depth on each of these steps; what follows is just a summary.)

-- 1) Ongoing communication.
+- Ongoing communication.
 If any single activity can ensure success or derail your comp plan, it’s communication.
 As Rachel puts it, “In most cases, good communication for a mediocre plan is better than poor communication for an amazing plan.”
 Importantly, plan communication shouldn’t stop after rollout, nor should it be one-directional.
 Some best practices:

-- Survey the sales force after rolling out the plan, then clarify points of confusion
+- Survey the sales force after rolling out the plan, then clarify points of confusion.

-- Recommunicate plan specifics after the first payout, when reps are most likely to have questions
+- Re-communicate plan specifics after the first payout, when reps are most likely to have questions.

 |Pay for performance||Plan design effectiveness||Employee motivation||Operational efficiency|

 - No model for effective governance.
-If a company doesn’t clearly specify roles and responsibilities, it’s easy for comp plans to suffer from having too many designers (or too few), or insufficient involvement from necessary stakeholders.
+If a company doesn’t clearly specify roles and responsibilities, it’s easy for comp plans to suffer from having too many designers (or too few) or insufficient involvement from necessary stakeholders.

 - Gaps in the end-to-end process.
-Although things like insufficient analytics, poor communication, or a go-to-market strategy that’s been developed too late aren’t necessarily part of the comp plan design process, they can easily undermine the work that went into the plan.
+Although things like insufficient analytics, poor communication, or a go-to-market strategy developed too late aren’t necessarily part of the comp plan design process, they can easily undermine the work that went into the plan.

 - No best-in-class design framework.
 As with the model for effective governance, your design framework should clearly articulate the steps in the plan design process and the responsibilities associated with each step.
-This design framework should also ensure that assignments are tied to actual jobs, not simply HR titles.
+This design framework should also ensure assignments are tied to actual jobs, not simply HR titles.

 - Outdated operational systems.
 Things like legacy systems or manual processes are not always limited to the comp plan, but they can make creating and managing that plan far more difficult.

-- 4) Program updates.
+- Program updates.
 After completing the post-mortem, use the information gleaned there to update your foundational program.
 By “foundational,” we mean the elements you put in place to drive your year-in, end-to-end plan management process.
 These elements include: